Darkseid: Fictional character biography

-Darkseid's goal was to eliminate all free will from the universe, thereby supplanting the Presence (the DC Universe's equivalent to Abrahamic God) as its Supreme Being.
+Darkseid's goal was to eliminate all free will from the universe, supplanting the Presence as its Supreme Being.
 To this end, he sought to unravel the mysterious Anti-Life Equation, which gives its user complete control over the thoughts and emotions of all living beings in the universe.
 Darkseid had tried on several other occasions to achieve dominance of the universe through other methods, most notably through his minion Glorious Godfrey, who could control people's minds with his voice.
 He had a special interest in Earth, as he believed humans possess collectively within their minds most, if not all, fragments of the Anti-Life Equation.

 Darkseid intended to probe the minds of every human to piece together the Equation.
-This has caused him to clash with many superheroes of the DC Universe, most notably the Kryptonian Superman.
-Darkseid worked behind the scenes, using superpowered minions in his schemes to overthrow Earth, including working through Intergang, a crime syndicate which employs Apokoliptian technology and later morphed into a religious cult that worships Darkseid as the god of evil.
+This has caused him to clash with many superheroes of the DC Universe, most notably Superman.
+Darkseid worked behind the scenes, using superpowered minions in his schemes to overthrow Earth, including working through Intergang, a crime syndicate which employs Apokoliptian technology and later becomes a religious cult that worships Darkseid.

 The Great Darkness Saga

 One thousand years in the future, Darkseid has been absent for centuries and is almost completely forgotten.
 He returns and comes into conflict with that era's champions, the Legion of Super-Heroes.
 After using both scientific and magical methods to enhance his power, Darkseid transposes the planets Apokolips and Daxam—which places Daxam under a yellow sun and gives each of its inhabitants Kryptonian-like superpowers equal to those of Superman.
-Placing the Daxamites under his mental thrall, he uses them in a massive attempt to conquer the known universe.
-However, he is eventually defeated by the Legion and many of its allies.
+Darkseid places the Daxamites under his control and uses them in an attempt to conquer the universe.
+However, he is eventually defeated by the Legion and many of their allies.